mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 ## Elasticsearch Hello plugin

 1) Our first step will be to create the main class of the plugin extended from `org.elasticsearch.plugins.AbstractPlugin`, define name (line 7) and description (line 9) for your plugin.
 Since we want to build REST endpoint we have to import `org.elasticsearch.rest._` and add method `onModule(module:RestModule):Unit` (line 11).
-Elasticsearch dependency injection is based on Google's DI framework [Guice][guice], it will call this method and pass `RestModule` instance, so you can register your class which containes definition of REST action.
+Elasticsearch dependency injection is based on Google's DI framework [Guice][guice], it will call this method and pass `RestModule` instance, so you can register your class which contains definition of REST action.

 ```scala
 package hello.elasticsearch